tardate/LittleArduinoProjects/ESP8266/SerialTest/README.md

 and while it did work, it was unreliable.
 So the final circuit I'm using here has a separate 3.3V supply using an LM1117 that can provide ample power.

 ### To level-shift or not?
-That is a good question..
+That is a good question

 While the ESP8266 is a 3.3V circuit, it does seem to work fine with 5V TX/RX signals.
 However in the final circuit I'm using here, I decided to not take any chances, so I'm level-shifting the